 Dat cullud gen’man of mine allus brung in de bacon.
 We’uns am never rich, but allus eats till de last few years.
 Us goes on de farm and it hand and mouth livin’, but us eats someway.
 After while, us come to Fort Worth and he works as mortar man and cement mixer.
 We’uns live good till de few years back, when him break down in de back and can’t work no more.

 It am ten chillun us raise but only five livin’ now.
-One live at Stop Six, right here in Fort Worth, and de others am all over de world.
+One live at Stop 6, right here in Fort Worth, and de others am all over de world.
 Us don’t know where dey am.
 Since Bill can’t work no more, us git de pension from de State and dat $26.00 de month for de two of us.

 Does I ever vote?
 Christ for ’mighty!
 No. Why yous talk dat foolishment?
 Why for dis igno’mous old woman want to vote?
 No, sar, and no tother womens ought to vote.
 Dat am for de mens to do.
 My Bill votes couple times, when us in Galveston, and I tells you ’bout dat.

 Dey gives de eddication with a couple cups whiskey and de cheroot.
 When de whiskey and de cheroot works on Bill’s brain, dere am den de smart nigger, and he votes ’telligent.
 I asks him what he votes for and him say, “I’s vote for what am on de ticket.”
 “What am on de ticket?”
 I says.
 “How does I know?
 I can’t read.”
 Den I says, “Better yous not vote, ’cause maybe yous vote to put youself in de jailhouse.”
 So I guess him think ’bout dat and him see what foolishment and troublement him maybe git into, and him quit votin’.
 We’uns am lucky with de trouble.
 Guess it ’cause we’uns knows how to ’have.
-When I’s young my mammy larn me how to ’have and where I ’long, so de patterrollers and de Ku Klux never bother we’uns.
+When I’s young my mammy larn me how to ’have and where I ’long, so de patterrollers [slave patrols] and de Ku Klux never bother we’uns.
 Now, we’uns so old us can’t git round, so us double safe now.

 Gosh for ’mighty!
 What yous want next?
-Now it for me to sing.
+Now it [is time] for me to sing.
 Well, yous can’t put de bluff on dis old nigger, so here it am:“Put on my long white robe, Put on de golden crown, Put on de golden slipper, And forever be Jesus’ lamb.”